dzylikecode/Inspire-VSCodeExt-Paste-Image/README.md

 ## more feature

-If you want more feature, for example, make it work on Mac and Linux, Please open an issue or pull request. :smirk: :smirk: :smirk:
+If you want more feature, for example, make it work on Mac and Linux, Please open an issue or pull request. 😏 😏 😏

-**Enjoy!** :blush: :blush: :blush:
+**Enjoy!** 😊 😊 😊